Tyler Johnson (American football)

-Tyler Johnson (born August 25, 1998) is an American football wide receiver for the Las Vegas Raiders of the National Football League (NFL).
-He played college football at Minnesota, and was selected by the Buccaneers in the fifth round of the 2020 NFL Draft.
+Tyler Johnson (born August 25, 1998) is an American professional football wide receiver for the New York Jets of the National Football League (NFL).
+He played college football for the Minnesota Golden Gophers, and was selected by the Tampa Bay Buccaneers in the fifth round of the 2020 NFL draft.
 He also briefly played for the Houston Texans.

-Early years
+Early life

 Johnson attended North Community High School in Minneapolis, Minnesota.
 In high school, he played quarterback and defensive back.
 He committed to play college football at the University of Minnesota as a wide receiver, after receiving offers from Wisconsin, Iowa, and Iowa State.

 College career

 As a true freshman at Minnesota in 2016, Johnson played in all 13 games with one start and had 14 receptions for 141 yards and one touchdown.
 As a sophomore in 2017, he started the first ten games of the season before suffering an injury which cost him the final two games.
 He ended the season with 35 catches for 677 yards and seven touchdowns.
 As a junior in 2018, Johnson started all 13 games, recording 78 receptions for school records 1,169 yards and 12 touchdowns.
-He was voted First-Team All-Big Ten by the media, and Second-Team by the coaches.
-Johnson returned to Minnesota for his senior season in 2019 rather than enter the 2019 NFL Draft.
+He was voted First-Team All-Big Ten Conference by the media, and Second-Team by the coaches.
+Johnson returned to Minnesota for his senior season in 2019 rather than enter the 2019 NFL draft.
 In his senior season, Johnson caught 86 passes for 1,318 yards and 13 touchdowns, all of which led the Big Ten and set new single-season school records.
 This earned him First-Team All-Big Ten honors.
 His season was capped by a 12-reception, 204-yard, two-touchdown performance against Auburn in the Outback Bowl, and he was named the 2020 Outback Bowl MVP.
 His 12 catches were tied for the 3rd most by a Minnesota receiver in one game, and his 204 yards were the second-most by a Minnesota receiver in one game.
 Johnson left Minnesota second all-time in receptions, with 213, and the all-time leader in both receiving yards, with 3,305, and receiving touchdowns, with 33.